3 tips to help your pitch cut through the clutter

 For every reporter and journalist, there are six PR professionals, trying to get in front of them and establish relationships.
 The marketplace of competing stories is more saturated than ever.

 When you are vying to be heard, it’s a difficult feat to make sure your rises above the rest, especially since reporters receive up to 100 pitches per day.
-Here are three actionable tips to help you slice through the sea of pitches and establish credibility, value and ultimately result in a story.
+Here are three actionable to help you slice through the sea of pitches and establish credibility, value and ultimately result in a story.

 1. Write better subject lines.